-Importance of Coil: Aluminium Condenser vs copper Condenser
+Importance Of Condenser Coil: Aluminium Condenser vs Copper Condenser

-Refrigerant is the basic element of an air conditioner or a refrigerator.
+Refrigerant is one of the basic elements of an air conditioner or a refrigerator.
 It flows through different parts of a refrigeration cycle and, during the whole process, changes the state from gas to liquid, and changes the temperature and pressure.

 There are four major processes involved in a typical refrigeration cycle as shown below.

 The hot and low-pressure refrigerant gas from the evaporator is converted into high-pressure and high-temperature liquid in the compressor.
 The compressor can use a fixed-speed motor or a variable-speed motor to elevate the pressure and temperature.

 High-pressure hot liquid refrigerants from the compressor are passed through the condensation process, and while passing through condensation coils, it dissipates heat into the surrounding atmosphere.